lydiahummel/Stardew/README.md

 # Stardew
-Dating profile site for all stadrew valley bachelor and bacelorettes to ease the marriage process
+Dating profile site for all Stadrew Valley bachelor and bacelorettes to ease the marriage process.
+Includes a map of town and specific informattion on each Stardew Valley marriage candidate.